 Since my arrival in Canada, some years ago, the first thing I heard from different sources was: “to succeed in this country you need to have great level of English and to establish an excellent Networking”.
 That prayer was etched permanently in my brain.

 It was through Networking I got my first job in this country, and by doing the same I got my second job, much better than the first one.
 Also, Networking was the way by which I received the offer from several Canadian educational institutes to represent them in Latin America, the Caribbean, Europe and Africa.
 This was the key to creating my own company, which has advised nearly 1,000 students around the world, about studies in Canada.
-Read the rest of this entry
+Continuar leyendo “The Importance of Networking”

 I have already heard it.. “mom, what are we doing for March Break?”.. it’s almost like there is an expectation and our job to entertain our children during March Break!!.
 It is a great time to get away from the winter days and go to a nice beach in the Caribbean .
 Do we feel guilty as parents if we don’t plan for something or we don’t go away?

 There are a number of alternatives to consider and there are always activities around the City that you can participate that could be less damaging to your budget.

 Are you relaying on credit during this time? enjoy now pay later?
 And the circle starts again.
 Always remember the financial wellbeing of your family, because no matter what you do spending what you don’t have might not be the best idea specially if you are already struggling.
 Have you considered a Staycation? and planning some fun activities at home.
 Continuar leyendo “Don’t Let March Break Leave You Broke!!”